UtrechtUniversity/yoda/docs/design/overview/data-requests.md

 research group.

 ### Final evaluation of research proposals
-Project managers also belong to a particular group (e.g. "brainmorphlab-pm".
-They have the same rights as those in the data manager group, thus allowing them to view the research proposal and associated reviews.

 A project manager can approve a research proposal through a web form that sets the value of the status AVU of the research proposal subcollection to "approved".